GOOEY Vegan Small Batch Brown Butter Cinnamon Rolls – Gluten Free Option

 Print

-Soft & Fluffy Vegan Small Batch Cinnamon Rolls (Gluten Free Option)
+GOOEY Vegan Small Batch Brown Butter Cinnamon Rolls – Gluten Free Option

 Description

 Ever just want one (or two) cinnamon rolls?
-These small batch cinnamon rolls are the perfect solution.
-Soft, fluffy, and so easy and quick to make.
-Plus you don’t need any eggs nor dairy to make 4 perfectly delicious cinnamon rolls (and yes there’s a gluten free option as well!).
+These GOOEY small batch brown butter cinnamon rolls are the perfect solution.
+Soft, fluffy, and so easy and quick to make with nutty browned vegan butter throughout the dough, filling, AND frosting.
+Plus you don’t need any eggs nor dairy to make 6 perfectly delicious cinnamon rolls (and yes there’s a gluten free option as well!).

 Ingredients